aapanm/nodeScrape/Readme.md

 # Web Scraping using Node.js

-This Node.js script is designed to scrape data from the Otomoto website for Mercedes-Benz trucks produced since 2014 and using the Actros model.
+This Node.js script is designed to scrape data from the Otomoto website for Mercedes-Benz trucks.
 The script performs the following tasks:

 1. **Get Next Page URL**: `getNextPageUrl` function from [scrapping.js](/src/scrap/scrapping.js) finds the next pagination page link to scrape data